-Firefighters have the opportunity to progress.
-If the right skills, attitude and abilities are shown it is soon possible to be leading crews, watches or fire stations.
-Other routes through the organisation involve becoming a specialist in areas such as fire safety, fire investigation, technical rescue or command support.
+Firefighters can start their progression by demonstrating skills to lead crews, watches or fire stations.
+Other routes include becoming a specialist in areas such as fire safety, fire investigation, hazardous materials, technical rescue or command support.

-Crew Managers are mainly responsible for fire appliances and their crew.
-They may also take charge of smaller incidents and provide support to watch managers.
+Crew Managers are mainly responsible for fire engines and their crew.
+They may also take charge of smaller incidents and provide support to Watch Managers.

 Watch Managers lead a number of smaller teams at larger incidents.
 They may also work in a number of specialised day duty based roles such as training, emergency preparedness, health and safety and fire safety inspection.

 Station Managers are mainly responsible for effective service delivery at one or more fire stations and like Watch Managers, they also work in a number of specialist roles throughout the Service and may also command larger incidents.

-Group Managers are responsible for ensuring our services are delivered effectively across a geographic area (North Bank or South Bank) or manage teams in Community Safety or Operations.
+Group Managers are responsible for ensuring our services are delivered effectively across a geographic area (such as Local Authority area) or manage teams such as Emergency Preparedness and Districts.

-Area Managers / Directors are responsible for strategic areas and teams that support the Service's Strategic Plan.
+Area Managers are responsible for strategic areas and teams that support the Service's Strategic Plan.
 They may also command large incidents.

-The Deputy Chief Fire Officer has strategic responsibility for our Operations directorate and directly supports the Chief Fire Officer/Chief Executive.
+The Assistant Chief Fire Officer has strategic responsibility for Emergency Response and Prevention and Protection, and directly supports the Chief Fire Officer and Chief Executive.

-The Chief Fire Officer leads Humberside Fire & Rescue Service and is responsible for ensuring the Service delivers its strategic objectives, keeping the people and properties in the Humberside area safe.
+The Chief Fire Officer and Chief Executive leads Humberside Fire and Rescue Service and is responsible for ensuring the Service delivers its strategic objectives, keeping the people and properties in the Humberside area safe.